Zuntara/Arduino.Pentair/README.md

 Initialize the Pentair class and give the RX and TX pin numbers of your RS485 module (I have the RS-485 Shield from linksprite).

-	// Create our pentair instance
-	Pentair pentair(6, 7);		// RX, TX pins for RS-485 (shield)
+	// Create our pentair instance with SoftwareSerial Pentair pentair(6, 7);		// RX, TX pins for RS-485 (shield)

+	// Create our pentair instance with a HardwareSerial Serial1 _serial1;
+	Pentair pentair(&_serial1);		// pass the address of the hardware serial

 Call *ProcessIncommingSerialMessages()*  in the *loop()* function to retrieve the bytes from the RS485 interface, the library will then parse it and call the defined callback function (through '*SetCallback(PumpChanged)*' for example)